itong1900/Scooter_Sharing_System_Analysis/README.md

 4. Causality and Experiment Design

 ### Section II will include the following:
-1. Simulation in Bandits Method
+1. Reinforcement Learning with Multi-Armed Bandits Method
 2. Data Privacy Discussion